strmprivacy/docs/docs/01-overview/01-principles.md

 ### 2. Events shall be privacy safe

-The events conform to a certain schema and to an event contract.
-The event contract defines which event attributes contain [Personally Identifiable Information (PII)](./02-pii.md).
+The events conform to a certain data contract that defines the shape and privacy implications.
+The data contract defines which event attributes contain [Personally Identifiable Information (PII)](./02-pii.md).
 Events that are accepted by STRM Privacy will have these attributes encrypted before